SwethaNelluri/SwethaNelluri/README.md

 - 👋 Hi, I’m @SwethaNelluri
-- 👀 I’m interested in
-- 🌱 I’m currently learning full stack web development
+- 👀 I’m interested in full stack web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...